EnderKingJ/ProxDocs/configuration/ultraviolet.md

 # Ultraviolet Configuration
 Different proxies have different ways to configure them.
 This will go over how to configure [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet).
 <br>
 Ultraviolet has its configuration in a file called `uv.config.js`.
-In this case of Degeneracy, this file can be found in `public/uv/uv.config.js`.
+In most cases, this file can be found in `public/uv/uv.config.js`.
 See the default configuration below:
 ```js
 self.__uv$config = {
     prefix: '/service/',